 Following a successful bid to central government the Council undertook a project in relation to enforcement of the regulations in relation to Minimum Energy Efficiency Standards in the private rented sector.
 This work has continued on a reactive basis in the private rented sector, with enforcement action taken to improve cold homes following complaints from occupiers.
-In the period 2016-19 there were 468 excess cold hazards assessed following complaints with 357 being category 1 (the most serious home hazard).
+In the period 2016-22 there were 494 excess cold hazards assessed following complaints and licensing inspections with 363 being category 1 (the most serious home hazard).